maptv/decalendar/docs/deciday.md

 37.50000-21
 ```

-Decimicrodays are way too precise (move way too fast) to look at.
 HODT will probably just be a stepping stone to DODT.
 It can used as a tool to teach people about decimal time.
 It can used when a more precise exact match to HOST is required.
 HODT could be a good option to include in an app, but to limit initial development time, it should be added after DODT is fully implemented.

-## Stopwatch

 More precision will certainly be required for stopwatches and timers.
 Stopwatches count up and timers count down.

+## Stopwatch

-The display starts with all zeros and increments once the user hits start.
+The stopwatch display starts with all zeros and increments once the user hits start.

 ```
 s.ss